flutter/website/src/development/tools/hot-reload.md

 and are therefore not reinitialized during hot reload.

-If you change initializers of global variables and static fields, a full restart is necessary to see the changes.
+If you change initializers of global variables and static fields, a hot restart or restart the state where the initializers are hold is necessary to see the changes.
 For example, consider the following code:

 <?code-excerpt "lib/hot-reload/before.dart (SampleTable)"?>